25 Latent Factor Models

 with \(\mathbf{Z}\) the matrix of principal components.

-Let’s perform PCA and examine the results:
+Let’s perform PCA on the \(\mathbf{Y}\) constructed in the previous section and examine the results:

 pca <- prcomp(y, center = FALSE)